DataBassGit/AgentForge/docs/Configs/Agents/Prompts/AgentPrompts.md

 ... (and so on for other prompts)

 Each of these sub-prompts has its own unique purpose and is rendered based on the data available.
 By decoupling the sub-prompts from a fixed structure, the AgentForge framework ensures a level of dynamism and adaptability previously unseen, allowing for on-the-fly edits without needing system restarts.

+>**Note:** While the name of a sub-prompt can technically be any valid Python variable name, its actual name doesn't influence functionality.
+Still, choosing a descriptive and relevant name can be a game-changer, offering invaluable context to anyone crafting or modifying the prompt.

 ---